ej-east/GRIND-TIME/README.md

 - Experience enhanced visibility with the `h` key, activating highlighting to distinguish answers in a unique color.

 ### Userscript: `khan.js`
-Go far in Khan academy with easy, `khan.js`
+Go far in Khan academy with ease, `khan.js`

 ### Features
 - Automatically enabled highlighting of correct answers